Young European Strings School of Music: History

+Teachings

-The YES School of Music employs a teaching method called the Kodály Method, a child-centred approach based on developing the inner ear that stimulates the curiosity and imagination of very young children through the singing voice and game playing, fostering in students not only the ability to play an instrument, but learning and life-development skills in general.
+The YES School of Music employs a teaching method called the Kodály method, an approach through singing voice and game-playing.
 Maria Kelemen emphasises ‘a personal and even physical experience of music’ in her teaching methods, integrating the parts of Kodály’s philosophy that she believes in, specifically, ‘his priority of making children hear the notes they are singing or playing in their heads.’

-Examinations

 Students of the YES School of Music are annually presented in graded practical (instrumental) and theory examinations before ABRSM (Associated Board of Royal Schools of Music).

 Orchestras

 The orchestras of the YES School of Music comprise the Junior Orchestra (4 to 6 year olds), the Intermediate Orchestra (6 to 14 year olds), and the Young European Strings Chamber Orchestra (YESCO) under the direction of Professor Ronald Masin.